brandonFoundery/ByteForge/Requirements_Generation_System/fy-wb-midway-docs/docs/api/api_spec_security.md

 # API Security Schemes and Authentication

-This document defines the security schemes and authentication patterns for the FY.WB.Midway Enterprise Logistics Platform API.
+This document defines the security schemes and authentication patterns for the LSOMigrator Enterprise Logistics Platform API.

 ## Security Schemes